JoelLucaAdams/aberlink/config/README.md

 5. `sudo cp ~/aberlink/config/aberlink.conf /etc/apache2/sites-available/` - copy the config file to the directory

-6. Edit the file to match the file structure, below is an example of what to change the settings to:
+6. Edit the file to match the file structure, below is an example of what to change the settings to.
+   *N.B.*: The application expects to install at the top level of a virtual host (e.g. https://discord.dcs.aber.ac.uk/).
+   Putting it at a lower level (e.g. https://discord.dcs.aber.ac.uk/aberlink) won't work.

 ```shell
 <VirtualHost *:80>